syncfusion-content/ej2-react-docs/ej2-react/ai-tools/ai-powered-development.md

 **Option 1: Install MCP Server**

-The [MCP Server installation](https://ej2.syncfusion.com/react/documentation/mcp-server/installation) establishes a direct connection between your IDE-integrated AI and the Syncfusion documentation, allowing the AI to retrieve accurate, real-time information when encountering unfamiliar components and ensuring the generation of precise and up-to-date code.
+The [MCP Server installation](https://ej2.syncfusion.com/react/documentation/mcp-server/installation) establishes a direct connection between your IDE-integrated AI and Syncfusion documentation, enabling the AI to retrieve real-time information for unfamiliar components.
+Using Retrieval-Augmented Generation (RAG), it injects relevant documentation into the AI’s context to generate accurate and up-to-date code suggestions.

 **What you get:**
 - Complete documentation for all 145+ React components